Why Employee Satisfaction Matters (And How To Successfully Use Surveys)

 - Helps develop self-assessment skills.

 Incorporate feedback into the workflow.
-Encourage managers to have regular one-on-ones with their team members.
+As mentioned, encourage managers to have regular one-on-ones with their team members.
 (This helps open the door for feedback from employees to their managers, too.)
-Make sure executives are involved – transparency matters.
-Be transparent about and seek opinions on company decisions.
-Moderated roundtables work because everyone feels like their contribution matters.
+Moderated roundtables also work because everyone feels like their contribution matters, and it fosters engagement for company-wide matters.

-A work-life balance impacts employee engagement and satisfaction in a few ways.
 First, a clear delineation between their work and personal environments diminishes distractions for employees.
-Second, it shows that you care about your workforce beyond just the work – which brings us back to our point about satisfied employees staying with a company longer.
+Second, it shows that you care about your workforce beyond just the work they do—which brings us back to our point about satisfied employees staying with a company longer.

 - Invoking something similar to a 60% rule.
 As in, 60% of the work week has to be in the office, but the other 40% employees can work from home.